Q: Dear SaaStr: Can We Add Termination Charges for SaaS services?

 - Your NPS/CSAT will plummet to Less Than Zero if you do this a lot.
 If you get the customer back later, it will only because they have no better choice.

 - It’s a lot of work, threatening your customers.
 It really is.
+It consumes a lot of energy.
 So it better be for a lot of money.
 Suing them is way too expensive.
 Collection agencies are more efficient, but create a lot of drama.
 Even having your lawyer “draft a letter” has a lot of soft and hard costs.

 Don’t do this.
 Move on.
 You have bigger fish to fry.